-The most important element of a nonprofit’s fundraising efforts is relationship building.
+The most important element of a nonprofit’s fundraising efforts are donor relationships.
 Abila’s 2016 Donor Loyalty Study found that 71% of donors felt more engaged when they received more personalized content from the nonprofits they support.
 Despite this, many nonprofits have a largely transactional approach to their donors.

 For those using HubSpot, this is an easy process.
 The Active List tool in HubSpot allows you to segment users not only by any property for which you’ve collected data but also any activities they’ve taken.
-Common segmentation options include:

 When you know why someone is engaged with your organization, it’s easier to write messages that will resonate with them.
-Do this by:

 Leverage your existing donor network to write personal letters to your prospects.
-These can be from current donors who have seen an impact on their efforts.
-From recipients of the efforts your nonprofit makes with the donations you receive.
-From spokespeople with recognizable names who you’ve brought in to support your efforts.
-Or even from senior executives in the organization.
-Leverage existing relationships as social proof to build new ones.
+These can be current and past donors who have seen the impact of their donations.
+Anyone from recipients of the donations, to spokespeople with recognizable names or even senior executives in the organization can positively help your new relationship building emails.

 None of your efforts mean much if donors and prospects ignore the email entirely.
 That’s where the subject line comes in.

-Finally, don’t be afraid to be direct with recipients.
+Finally, donor database best practices clearly show that you shouldn’t be afraid to be direct with recipients.
 If someone has opened your email, read it through, and is actively considering a donation, don’t be ambiguous about the next steps.

 First, it allows you to customize the messaging of your donation form to match the language in your email.
 You can similarly target based on persona, demographics, and campaign activity.
 Smart content allows you to further customize the content on these pages based on the activity someone might take throughout the campaign.